 CDS transfer line will be supported from the tunnel ceiling.
 The ceiling concrete must support the weight of the cryogenic transfer lines and anchor as required per ESD, as well as minimum anchor type (e.g. Hilti) requirements plus any additional requirements due to local seismic codes.
 Concrete strength should be confirmed per ASTM C39/C39M-14.

 CDS to tunnel vertical penetrations for transfer lines and piping shall be sized per ESD.
-Two penetrations will be provided for the transfer lines entering the tunnel per Attachment-1.
+Two new penetrations will be provided for the transfer lines entering the tunnel per Attachment-1.
 Existing penetrations will be used for other needs, including cable trays and relief vent headers.

 Crane and rigging will be required for equipment installation.
 Subsequent requirements for localized crane may be required for cryogenic U-Tube insertion/removal between CDS and CP.